 Both CRM and ERP software systems store detailed information on customers (including contact information, order history, and billing/shipping details).

-By integrating the two solutions, you can see all the details for one account in one location, rather than having to look at the same account in the two different solutions.
+By integrating customer relationship management in ERP, you can see all the details for one account in one location, rather than having to look at the same account in the two different solutions.
 This will also save time on data entry.
 Instead of updating accounts/contacts in both systems, you will only have to do so in one centralized location.

 - Reduction of Data Duplication